Great Cobar mine: Recent mining activity

-The Great Cobar mine itself never reopened but, in 2022, planning permission was granted to once again mine within its boundaries.
+The Great Cobar mine itself never reopened, but in 2022, planning permission was granted to once again mine within its boundaries.

-A deposit of copper-silver-gold ore has been identified, at a depth of around 1000m, which is more than double the depth of the deepest of the old Great Cobar mine workings.
-The new resource is estimated to contain 47,000 tonnes of copper and 61,000 ounces of gold, with an estimated mining life of four to five years.
+A deposit of copper-silver-gold ore has been identified, at a depth of around 1000 m, which is more than double the depth of the deepest of the old Great Cobar mine workings.
+The new resource was estimated, in 2024. to contain 47,000 tonnes of copper and 61,000 ounces of gold, with an estimated mining life of four to five years.
+By mid 2026, the estimate resource had grown to 77,000 tonnes of copper, 84,000 ounces of gold and 505,000 ounces of silver, with an expected mine life of eight years.

+Development work on the Great Cobar deposit began on 1 July 2025.
 The new mine workings will be accessed by declines, leaving the old Great Cobar mine site safely cordoned off and undisturbed.